RashidAwan11/GoodlyRecipes/content/knowledge-base/blue-motorcycle-drink-recipe.md

     answer: Blue motorcycles drink can last for up to two weeks if they are stored in a cool, dark place.
 However, we recommend drinking them within one week for the best flavor.
-  - question: Why Is A Blue Motorcycle Such A Health Hazard?
-    answer: A blue motorcycle drink is a health hazard because it contains high levels of caffeine and other harmful stimulants.
-Caffeine can cause heart palpitations, anxiety, and sleeplessness.
-It can also lead to dehydration and stomach problems.
   - question: Are Any Side Effects To Blue Motorcycle drink?
     answer: The most common side effect of blue motorcycle drinks is insomnia.
 Other possible side effects include anxiety, headaches, and stomach problems.
 If